yulingtianxia/pbxprojHelper/README.md

 ## Encoding

 When generating project.pbxproj file with xml format, chinese characters will be translated to Unicode mathematical symbols.
-For example, `"杨萧玉"` in OpenStep style file will be translated to `<string>&#26472;&#33831;&#29577;</string>` in XML style.
+For example, `"杨萧玉"` in OpenStep style file will be converted to `<string>&#26472;&#33831;&#29577;</string>` in XML style.
 This is because Xcode will encode XML content(regarded as ASCII encoding) into Unicode again when convert XML project file to OpenStep project file.

 ## LICENSE

 These works are available under the GNU General Public License.
-See the [LICENSE](https://github.com/yulingtianxia/pbxprojHelper/blob/master/LICENSE) file for more info.
+See the [LICENSE](LICENSE) file for more info.